datactive/bigbang/docs/datasets/index.rst

 Datasets
 ========

-In addition to providing tools for gathering data from public sources, BigBang also includes some datasets that have been curated by contributors and researchers.

-The BigBang repository does not contain personally identifiable information of any kind.

-The datasets included in BigBang pertain to organizational entities and provide metadata useful in preprocessing and analysis of those entities.
+This section outlines, how various public mailing lists can be scraped from the web and stored to disk for further processing.
+Currently, the ``BigBang`` repository does not contain personally identifiable information of any kind.
+The datasets included in ``BigBang`` pertain to organizational entities and provide :ref:`ancillary data <ancillary_datasets>` useful in preprocessing and analysis of those entities.
+As the mailing-list archives are large and time consuming to scrape from the web, we are working on GDPR compliant method to share the datasets with other researchers.

 .. toctree::